Betony at the Community Woodland (photo: Sue Ashton)

 List of 46 flowering plants recorded at the woodland in July 2021:

-Agrimony (Agrimonia eupatoria), Betony (Betonica officinalis), Bindweed (Calistegia sepium), Bramble (Rubus ulmifolius), Buddleia (Buddleia davidii), Common cat’s-ear (Hypochoeris radicata), Common mallow (Malva sylvestris), Cornflower (Centaurea cyanus), Corn Marigold (Glebionis segetum), Creeping buttercup (Ranunculus repens), Daisy (Bellis perennis), Dandelion (Taraxacum officinale), Dog daisy (Leucanthemum vulgare), Feverfew (Chrysanthemum parthenium), Field scabious (Knautia arvensis), Foxglove (Digitalis purpurea), Fringed water lily (Nymphoides peltata), Hedge bedstraw (Galium mollugo), Hedge parsley (Torilis japonica), Hogweed (Heraclyum spondylium), Honeysuckle (Lonicera periclymenum), Knapweed (Centaurea nigra), Lady’s bedstraw (Gallium verum), Lesser bindweed (Convolvulus arvensis), Lesser yellow trefoil (Trifolium dubium), Long smooth-headed poppy (Papaver dubium), Marjoram (Origanum vulgare), Meadow buttercup (Ranunculus acris), Narrow-leaved bird’s-foot trefoil (Lotus uliginosus), Pickerel weed (Pontederia chordata), Purple loosestrife (Lythrum salicaria), Ragwort (Senecio jacobaea), Red campion (Silene doica), Rosa rugosa (Rosa rugosa), Soft hawksbeard (Crepis mollis), Sorrel (Rumex acetosa), Spear-leaved willow herb (Epilobium lanceolatum), Spear thistle (Cirsium vulgare), Spotted medick (Medicago arabica), Stinging Nettle (Urtica doica), Tansy (Tanacetum vulgare), Tufted vetch (Viccia cracca), White campion (Silene alba), White clover (Trifolium repens), White water lily (Nymphaea), Yarrow (Achillea millefolium).
+Agrimony (Agrimonia eupatoria), Betony (Betonica officinalis), Bindweed (Calistegia sepium), Bramble (Rubus ulmifolius), Buddleia (Buddleia davidii), Common cat’s-ear (Hypochoeris radicata), Common mallow (Malva sylvestris), Cornflower (Centaurea cyanus), Corn Marigold (Glebionis segetum), Creeping buttercup (Ranunculus repens), Daisy (Bellis perennis), Dandelion (Taraxacum officinale), Dog daisy (Leucanthemum vulgare), Feverfew (Chrysanthemum parthenium), Field scabious (Knautia arvensis), Foxglove (Digitalis purpurea), Fringed water lily (Nymphoides peltata), Hedge bedstraw (Galium mollugo), Hedge parsley (Torilis japonica), Hogweed (Heracleum sphondylium), Honeysuckle (Lonicera periclymenum), Knapweed (Centaurea nigra), Lady’s bedstraw (Galium verum), Lesser bindweed (Convolvulus arvensis), Lesser yellow trefoil (Trifolium dubium), Long smooth-headed poppy (Papaver dubium), Marjoram (Origanum vulgare), Meadow buttercup (Ranunculus acris), Narrow-leaved bird’s-foot trefoil (Lotus uliginosus), Pickerel weed (Pontederia cordata), Purple loosestrife (Lythrum salicaria), Ragwort (Senecio jacobaea), Red campion (Silene doica), Rosa rugosa (Rosa rugosa), Soft hawksbeard (Crepis mollis), Sorrel (Rumex acetosa), Spear-leaved willow herb (Epilobium lanceolatum), Spear thistle (Cirsium vulgare), Spotted medick (Medicago arabica), Stinging Nettle (Urtica doica), Tansy (Tanacetum vulgare), Tufted vetch (Viccia cracca), White campion (Silene alba), White clover (Trifolium repens), White water lily (Nymphaea), Yarrow (Achillea millefolium).

 Cornflower and Dog daisy on the new bee bank